-PSY 227 Social Psychology A discussion of the areas on the border between psychology and sociology related to social cognition, social influence, and social relations.
-Topics include areas such as attitude change, attribution theory, person perception, conformity, persuasion, prejudice, attraction, altruism, aggression and prejudice.
+Introduction to Psychology (3) PSY 227 (3) A discussion of the areas on the border between Basic introduction to the major areas of psychology with an emphasis on learning. psychology and sociology related to social cognition, social influence, and social relations. perception, motivation, emotion, personality, abnormal behavior, psychotherapy, thinking, child Topics include areas such as attitude change, development, and the brain and behavior.
+Fulfills attribution theory, person perception, conformity, the Bonaventure Program requirement in social persuasion, prejudice, attraction, altruism, science.
+An entrance requirement for psychology aggression and prejudice.
 Prerequisite: PSY 100.
 (Same as SOC 227.)